Shpigford/mutetheweb/README.md

 1. Click the extension icon to open the popup
 2. Enter your OpenRouter API key
 3. Use the toggle to enable/disable the filter
-4. Browse Twitter or Reddit normally - cynical posts will be hidden automatically
+4. Browse X.com normally - cynical posts will be hidden automatically
 5. Use the floating toggle button to show/hide filtered posts
 6. Filtered posts will be visually marked when shown